simonmichael/hledger_site/src/add.md

 ## Use -H to show historical end balances

-Adding the `-H/--historical` flag to the balance report above makes it show *historical balances* instead of balance changes:
+Adding the `-H/--historical` flag to the balance report above makes it show *historical balances*, instead of balance changes.
+Historical balances include the effect of postings before the report start date (which otherwise would be excluded here by `date:2015-05-26`):

 ```shell
 $ hledger balance date:2015-05-26 -H
                 $485  assets